Two rounds of snow for the weekend, latest data drives heaviest snow south

 We have two rounds of snow this weekend.
 The heaviest totals look to be in the SE corner of Wisconsin.
 Less snow as you work your way north and west.

-Green Bay and the Fox Valley are in the 3-6″ total band.
-You head highway 29 west of Shawano and you may see a mere dusting of snow.
+Green Bay and the Fox Valley are in the 2-6″ total band.
+You head highway 29 west of Shawano and you may see a mere dusting of snow the entire weekend!

-Round one will kick in after 9 Friday night.
-By Saturday morning you will step out to see 1-3″ of snow with the highest totals south and east of the Fox Valley.

 Round two arrives early evening Saturday into early Sunday morning.